rosell-dk/handsdown/README.md

 +++

 To insert the title taken from the preamble above, you simply put {{ title }} into your template

+### Shortcodes
+Shortcodes can be used to invoke php sub

 ### Benefits compared to using a CMS such as Wordpress